GrupaPracuj/hermes/readme.txt

 QUICK START (Android):
   * Add 'ANDROID_NDK_ROOT' and 'HERMES_HOME' environment variables with destination paths set to AndroidNDK and Hermes library directories.
-  * If you want to use SSL with curl, execute build_android.sh script in $(HERMES_HOME)/depend/openssl
+  * If you want to use SSL with curl, execute 'python3 ./build.py android NDEBUG=1' command in $(HERMES_HOME)/depend/boringssl
   * Execute 'python3 ./build.py android' command in $(HERMES_HOME)/depend/jsoncpp, $(HERMES_HOME)/depend/aes,
     $(HERMES_HOME)/depend/zlib and $(HERMES_HOME)/depend/curl (add 'NDEBUG=1' parameter to build.py
     to build libraries in the release mode).